Thank you for reserving a ski or snowboard lesson at Arapahoe Basin!

 Please return your gear to the rental shop by 4:15 p.m.

-We do not offer on-site, day-of equipment rentals.
-If you need skis or snowboard, boots or clothing, please reserve that from us online ahead of time, or bring everything you need with you.
+We do not offer on-site, day-of equipment rentals and we do not rent gloves or goggles for sanitary reasons.
+If you are not in a beginner group lesson (rental equipment is included) and need skis or snowboard, boots or clothing, please reserve that from us online ahead of time, or bring everything you need with you.

 Apres Ski & Ride